What to Know BEFORE Swimming with Sharks in Oahu

 A few photos from our magical Oahu shark encounter

 One of our safety divers took pictures while the other dangled a shiny thing that looked a bit like a fishing lure.
 Shimmering ten feet beneath us, it sparked the sharks’ curiosity, keeping them from being too curious about us.
-Once they realized it wasn’t a fish, and we were boring humans, they descended into the depths.
+Once they realized it wasn’t a fish, and we were just humans, they descended into the depths.

-We only encountered 1-3 sharks at a time, and beside the sandbar shark we saw when we first arrived, they were all Galapagos sharks.
+We only encountered 1-3 sharks at a time, and besides the sandbar shark we saw when we first arrived, they were all Galapagos sharks.
 We also saw a barracuda, jellyfish, and several interesting fish.

 Most of the sharks swam below us, but a few curious ones tried to get a better look at us from our level.
 Most of the sharks only stayed around us for a few minutes and then lost their interest and left.
 Our captain had to rev the engine several times throughout our dive to attract more sharks.